ellereeeee/blog-posts/2018-07-15 Prototypes.md

 In cases #2 and #3 you can use `Object.defineProperty(..)` to add `foo` to `myObject`.

-Number 2 is trying to reinforce the illusion of class-inherited properties if you think of the `foo` an inherited copy to `myObject`.
+Number 2 is trying to reinforce the illusion of class-inherited properties if you think of the `foo` as an inherited copy to `myObject`.
 Such inheritance does not actually occur however.

 Be careful when dealing with delegated properties that you modify.
 You may accidentally create shadowing.
 For example: